 While this book won’t wow you with its design, you won’t find many apps easier to navigate – or with the sheer volume of sports markets Betway offers.
 And although you'll find more generous signup offers elsewhere, Betway remains a strong global sports betting brand that deserves to be mentioned among the second-tier sportsbook options in the U.S.

 There’s only one player in the Rhode Island online sports betting space – and that isn’t likely to change for the foreseeable future.

 The Rhode Island Lottery launched the Sportsbook Rhode Island app in September 2019; upon its launch, players had to register for an account in person at one of the two retail sportsbooks.
 Governor Gina Raimondo made things easier for people less than a year later, signing a pair of bills into law that allowed for remote registration.

-Any expansion of mobile sports betting in Rhode Island will mean plenty of bonuses and offers for anyone making wagers within state lines.
+Any expansion of mobile sports betting will mean plenty of Rhode Island sportsbook promos, bonuses, and offers for anyone making wagers within state lines.
 We encourage everyone to maximize their bonus and offer exposure, since many of these first-time inducements result in real cash landing in sports bettors’ accounts, with little playthrough required (for the most part).